What is Radon?

 Stanley Watras and his family were fortunate that he was employed at a nuclear power plant.
 He continually set off the radiation monitors at the plant, until it occurred to him that the problem was not coming from the power plant.
 The scientists that came to test his home found that it contained an incredible amount of Radon.
 Mr. Watras stated that the scientists told him that the Cancer risk was equivalent to smoking 220 packs of cigarettes a day.
 The house not 100 feet away from Watras’ home was tested and found safe, but across the street and 500 yards down the road, another house turned out to have dangerously high levels of Radon.

 If the middle house had been the only one tested, the others may have assumed they were safe.
 Each home is constructed differently and sits on it’s own individual Radon producing plot of ground.
 Each house should be tested for Radon.

 Average rating for Radon Detection and Control is 5 stars of 5 stars – based on 11 reviews

-Radon Mitigation System in Irwin, PA
+Radon Testing in Pittsburgh, PA

 Thank you for being so honest about the whole process.
 Once my house tested for less than 2 units per liter of air, I thought your salesman would still try to be pushy and sell… Read more “Radon Testing in Pittsburgh, PA”